Abhinav0722/Retail-price-optimization/README.md

   - Outlier treatment
   - Time-based and category-based feature engineering
   - Correlation analysis
-  - Model training and evaluation
+  - Model training with hyperparameter tuning (RandomizedSearchCV) and early stopping on CatBoost

 ---